-On June 14, 2024, the Hong Kong Stock Exchange (HKEx) released a consultation paper seeking views and comments on proposed changes to the Corporate Governance code and related amendments to the HKEx Listing Rules.
-Among the proposed changes were several specific to how boards and their nominating committees need to reevaluate their performance, succession-planning, and renewal.
+On 19 December 2024, the Hong Kong Stock Exchange (HKEx) released the conclusions to its consultation on proposed enhancements to the Corporate Governance Code and related amendments to the HKEx Listing Rules.
+Most of these enhancements come into effect on July 1, 2025, and to a large extent will impact listed boards and their nominating committees in the areas of performance assessments as well as strategies for board renewal and succession planning.